IanLunn/Sequence/DOCUMENTATION.md

 ### <a id="canvas-animation">Canvas Animation</a>

 Canvas animation causes Sequence to automatically animate the canvas element to show the next step.
 Automatic animation consists of finding the next step's position and then directly animating to it.

-**Pre-alpha note**: Currently canvas animation will only get the `offsetLeft` and `offsetTop` of an element -- meaning you can't position steps using CSS transforms as yet.
-In the future, we plan to add the ability to transform steps via CSS so they can translate, rotate, and scale in 2D and 3D space.
-If you're familiar with manipulating 2D and 3D transform matrices, we're hiring a developer to implement this functionality.
-Please see the [description and contact details here](http://ianlunn.co.uk/transform-matrix-project/).

 If you'd like to customize how the canvas animates, set `animateCanvas` to `false`.
 Regardless of the `animateCanvas` option, the Sequence element is given a class representing the current step being viewed. `step1`, `step2`, and so on.
 These classes allow you to control canvas animation manually.